Exporting data from a database

 On the New Target Database Connection panel, for a Databricks database:

-In the Name field, provide the name of the database.
+1. In the Client ID field, provide the client identifier.

 When Fabricate exports data to Databricks, it: